Make configuration

 • Language

-Important When using the export function of Make, we recommend some familiarity with template building so you can review the generated code of every template you export.
-This template is larger than needed because all configurations are exported.
-Not only configurations needed in a template, but also standard SharePoint configurations.
-The template can be altered to get rid of standard configurations and to apply additional configurations.
+When using the Make export function, we recommend having some familiarity with template building so you can review the generated code of every template you export.

-We can choose to either create a Make template or a PhP template.
-It is recommended to use Make templates to use all the
+Type of export You can choose to create either a Make template or a PhP template.
+It is recommended to use Make templates to utilize all available features.

-The url of the site to make a template from.
-Click the ‘Check’-button to validate the url.
+Target url The URL of the site you want to create a template from.
+Click the ‘Check’ button to validate the URL.
+N/A

-The name for the configuration so we can find it back when applying or viewing the configuration.
+Configuration name The name for the configuration, allowing you to easily find it when applying or viewing the configuration later.
+N/A